amirr0r/notes/Linux/02 - Beginner to Sysadim/README.md

 Despite occasional marketing claims to the contrary, **a VPN can't totally prtocet your privacy and it certainly does make you anonymous online.**

-Tracking technos like flash cookies, browser fingerprinting, various taffic correlation techniques (*transparent DNS proxies for instance*)...those all still allow third-party advertisers to spy on some of your traffic and foil your attempts at anonymity.
+Tracking technos like flash cookies, browser fingerprinting, various taffic correlation techniques (*transparent DNS proxies for instance*) still allow third-party advertisers to spy on some of your traffic and foil your attempts at anonymity.

 But it doesn't meen that VPN's are useless !